ellacobbs/WEB-DuBois/README.md

 to comprehend and yet still visualually appealing.
 The script starts by importing the data and then moves into creating the graphs.

 # Packages
-The packages used in the script were pandas, numpy, matplotlib.pyplot and seaborn To ensure that the code will run, these packages need to be installed:
+The packages used in the script were pandas, numpy, matplotlib.pyplot and seaborn.
+To ensure that the code will run, these packages need to be installed:
 - pandas from PyPi
 - Numpy already comes with Python